Labs64/GuideChimp/README.md

 ## How to Contribute

 Everyone is welcome to contribute to this project!
-Feel free to contribute with pull requests, bug reports or enhancement suggestions.
+Feel free to [contribute](CONTRIBUTING.md) with pull requests, bug reports or enhancement suggestions.

 ---

 Guide Chimp is maintained by Labs64.
-[Contact](https://www.labs64.com/contact/) us for web app consulting, development, and training for your project.
+[Contact](https://www.labs64.com/contact/) us for web app consulting, development, and training for your project or book a demo.

 ## Bugs and Feedback